 In this sense, the psychological skill is the learned ability to carry out a specific performance task.
 The means or “technique” is the procedure we use to develop the capacity within us.
 Cognitive restructuring, self-regulation, mental rehearsal, self-talk, and goal-setting are prominent mental techniques psychologists and coaches use in interventions with clients.
 Multimodal PST combines these basic techniques (see below for more on this concept).

-What Is Multimodal Psychological Skills Training?
+Multimodal Psychological Skills Training

 In multimodal psychological skills training, psychologists employ multiple techniques combined and tailored to a performer's specific requirements.
 Programs consist of (1) assessment, (2) education, (3) acquisition, (4) practice, (5) integration, and (6) review.
 The assessment phase gathers information about the individual, desired outcomes, who, what, when and where interventions should be undertaken.
 Appetite and confidence in the system of training can also be assessed.